-PCS/PMA Config & Status Port Properties
+PCS/PMA Config, AN/LT & Status Port Properties

 This section only applies to ports on high speed modules, supporting rates at 40G or higher.
 For ports on these modules, an additional sub-tab PCS/PMA Config & Status will appear in the main Resource Properties tab as shown in the image below.